ALASdoo/alasdoo.uiskel/README.md

-The starting point for this project was the Twitter Bootstrap, so we took the needed styles from there, modified them to apply to Plone's markup and polished it out for a final professional look.
+The starting point for this project was the Twitter Bootstrap, so we took the needed styles from there, modified them to apply to Plone's markup and polished them out for a final professional look.

 For fast development, we need a quick way to change the default colors and styling to reflect the design we are implementing, so we have modified the